Skew and the Normal Distribution

 - Skew values beyond −2 and +2 are considered indicative of substantial nonnormality.

-Any absolute value 2.0 or less is fine for using the mean as your measure of central tendency.
-If the absolute value is more than 2.0, consider using the median to represent your data.
+Any absolute value 2.0 or less is fine for using parametric statistics such as the mean as a measure of central tendency.
+If the absolute value of the skew is more than 2.0, consider using nonparametric statistics such as median to represent the data.

 Hair, J. F., Hult, G. T. M., Ringle, C. M., & Sarstedt, M. (2022).
 A Primer on Partial Least Squares Structural Equation Modeling (PLS-SEM) (3 ed.).
 Thousand Oaks, CA: Sage.